hilgardvr/league-ranking-svc/README.md

-Commandline program to read match results and process the results.
+Command line program to read match results and process the results.

 To run the program you will have to have go installed.